ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 - The node status is updated in the **Cluster nodes** table with the corresponding PowerHA installation state.

 - The **PowerHA version** and **Agent status** fields are updated for the node.

-  These events provide details about the PowerHA installation activity and status for each node.